Research Centers and National Sites

 Location: ERB 513

-Leading Faculty: Dr. David C. Kung, Dr. Christoph Csallner, Dr. Yu Lei
+Leading Faculty: Christoph Csallner, David C. Kung, Yu Lei, Donggang Liu

-Mission: The Software Engineering Research Center (SERC) is a research center in the Department of Computer Science and Engineering (CSE) at the University of Texas at Arlington (UTA).
-SERC conducts cutting-edge research in various areas of software engineering, including software design, specification, analysis, verification, and testing.
+Mission: The mission of the Software Engineering Research Center (SERC) is to conduct cutting-edge research in various areas of software engineering, including software design, specification, analysis, verification, and testing.

 Leading Faculty: Dr. Yonghe Liu